KacperLewicki/Project_Portfolio_Website/README.md

 Welcome to my professional portfolio website.
 This platform showcases my skills and the diverse projects I've been involved in.
 The site is crafted with React.js and styled using Tailwind CSS, highlighting my proficiency in modern web development technologies.

-## My Projects

-I've worked on a variety of exciting projects, each presenting unique challenges and learning opportunities.
-For detailed insights into these projects, including the roles I played and the technologies used, please visit the dedicated projects section on the website and Github.

 ## Technologies Used